 October is about Gratitude and Giving Thanks

-October is the perfect month to give thanks and practice gratitude and to do so with mindful intention.
+October is about gratitude and giving thanks.
+It is the perfect opportunity to engage in mindful intention and share our thanks and practice the gratitude we feel with the people in our lives.
 October is crisp autumn leaves scattered across the ground.
 Brilliant flashes of yellows and oranges and reds.
 The sound of crunching of leaves beneath our feet and the chattering of squirrels and chipmunks as they frantically forge for their winter food stock.
 It is the squeal of children’s voices, their red cheeks and the look of absolute delight spread wide across their faces.

 October is the gorgeous decline of the growing season, the beautiful final act before the slumber of winter.
 October is a time for harvest, bounty and giving thanks.
 In Canada we recognize Thanksgiving in October and enjoy a holiday weekend to gather with loved ones, kick back, and to fill one’s belly with food and one’s heart with love.